sylvainbx/rust-book-fr/FRENCH/src/ch10-03-lifetime-syntax.md

 slice returned from the function will live at least as long as lifetime `'a`.
 In practice, it means that the lifetime of the reference returned by the `longest` function is the same as the smaller of the lifetimes of the references passed in.
-These constraints are what we want Rust to enforce.
+These relationships are what we want Rust to use when analyzing this code.
-Remember, when we specify the lifetime parameters in this function signature, we’re not changing the lifetimes of any values passed in or returned.
-Rather, we’re specifying that the borrow checker should reject any values that don’t adhere to these constraints.
-Note that the `longest` function doesn’t need to know exactly how long `x` and `y` will live, only that some scope can be substituted for `'a` that will satisfy this signature.
 -->

 La signature de la fonction indique maintenant à Rust que pour la durée de vie